The Heart of Yoga 1 year Intensive Course – Is it for Me?

 – Variations appropriate to individual needs

-These are practices that we use to move inwards towards the experience of Dhyaana or meditation.
-We begin with Antar Mouna, (meaning Inner Silence), a practice of Pratyahara, the fifth limb of Ashtanga, by which we learn to be master of our senses, freeing ourselves from attachments and aversions, which might otherwise rule us.
+These are practices that we use to quieten the mind, developing the capacity to still our thoughts and let go of mental agitation and distraction.
+We begin with a practice called Antar Mouna, meaning Inner Silence, by which we learn to be master of our senses, freeing ourselves from attachments and aversions, which might otherwise rule us.

-This is the study of Yogic Texts, principally the Yoga Sutra of Patanjali and the Bhagavad Gita, as well as books by BKS Iyengar and TKV Desikachar.
+This is the study of Yogic Texts, principally the Yoga Sutra of Patanjali, the Bhagavad Gita, and hatha Pradipika, as well as Light on Life by BKS Iyengar.
 This is a key part of the course, opening up our understanding of what Yoga is for and how we should approach our practices.
 The texts are magnificent in the simplicity and clarity of their insight into the human psyche and the difficulties we all experience in navigating our way through life.

 The wisdom of Yoga is simple, not that this necessarily makes it easy for us to understand, or act on it.
 The Sutra, Gita and the other texts brilliantly reveal the obstacles to happiness that we place in our own way, and point towards the means of removing these obstacles.

-Complementing our practices with the insights from these Yogic texts strengthens the foundation of our Saadhana.
+The insights from these Yogic texts complement and strengthen the foundation of our practice.
 Gradually we begin to understand the true purpose and benefit of Yoga and to experience this in our life off the mat.
 We become healthier, calmer, more aware and contented.
-The things we need come our way and there is less struggle and disappointment.
+The things we need come our way and there is greater ease and more joy.

-We use the oral tradition of Sruti Paramparaa to learn the Yoga Sutra of Patanjali.
-We will cover the first two chapters of Sutra, and learn to chant Sanskrit in the traditional way, by listening and repetition.
+Chanting is another integral practice in Yoga, and we use the oral tradition of Sruti Paramparaa to learn to chant some of the the Yoga Sutra and other Sanskrit Mantra in the traditional way, by listening and repetition.
 While this is always new and challenging for us at the beginning, as we become used to doing it, we will discover the profound impact that the Sanskrit chanting has, both physically and mentally.
 Translation of the Sutra and discussion of their meaning and how they can assist us in life and practice is part of this section also.